Teaching and learning

 How you do it:

-Start by labelling each plant pot with the children’s names.
+Start by labeling each plant pot with the children’s names.
 Have the children pick out which seeds they want to plant in their pots, and scoop the soil into their plant pot until it is almost full.
 Place 2-3 seeds in each child’s hand, and have them place the seeds in the middle of their pot.
 Gently place more soil on top to cover the seeds.
 Have the children mist the soil in their pots.
 Write the name of the plant on an ice lolly stick and place them in the soil of each pot.
 Place the pots near the window, so they have lots of light to help them grow.
 Encourage the children to monitor the growth of their plants.
 Talk about how the different seeds grow at different times, and how their appearances may be different, while introducing new vocabulary.

 3. Follow the King (or Queen) of all Wild Things